-DID AGNICO EAGLE CONSULT WITH THE LOCAL COMMUNITY AND PUBLIC BEFORE SENDING THE VESSELS DURING THE COVID-19 PANDEMIC SITUATION?
+WITH THE CONTINUED COVID-19 PANDEMIC SITUATION, WAS AGNICO EAGLE ABLE TO CONSULT WITH THE LOCAL COMMUNITY AND PUBLIC BEFORE SENDING THE VESSELS?

-In 2020, due to the exceptional circumstances around COVID-19 pandemic, Agnico Eagle could not hold public meetings in person.
-However, information related to the sealift season have been shared through social media and over the radio.
+In 2021, as in 2020, due to the exceptional circumstances around the COVID-19 pandemic, Agnico Eagle could not hold public meetings in person.
+However, these public meetings were held by way of video conferencing in the community Hamlet offices.
+Information related to the sealift season have also been shared through social media and over the radio.
 Agnico Eagle is also informing concerned authorities.